 Think only big companies like Microsoft, Twitter, and Google are prime targets for online criminals?
 Think again.
-In 2019, the Ponemon Institute’s State of Cybersecurity study determined that more than two in five cyberattacks targeted small businesses — and that less than 14% surveyed small businesses knew how to respond.
+In 2019, the Ponemon Institute’s State of Cybersecurity study determined that more than two in five cyberattacks targeted small businesses—and that less than 14% of surveyed small businesses knew how to respond.

 The economic impact will begin to be felt, as well, as evidenced by Europe’s recent GDPR law strengthening data privacy.
-After just 18 month of enforcement, more than 160,900 companies were forced to pay more than $125 million in fines — and that’s after reporting their data breaches to government regulators, taking a hit in the realm of public reputation, too.
+After just 18 months of enforcement, more than 160,900 companies were forced to pay more than $125 million in fines—and that’s after reporting their data breaches to government regulators, taking a hit in the realm of public reputation, too.